Scrum Events #1 The Sprint

 - Sprint Retrospective

-In my opinion, Scrum events help to organize the structure of each iteration.
-That’s how we can create a safe work environment and trigger creativity of the team.
+The next 5 posts will be describing each of the 5 Scrum events in detail.
+Scrum events help to organize the structure of each iteration.
+That’s how we can create a safe work environment and trigger creativity in the team.

 Based on the Scrum Guide:

 The best way to imagine what is the Sprint in Scrum is using the sprint’s sport analogy.
-As we all know, sprint is a short distance run, typically focused on quickly reaching the goal.
+As we all know, a sprint is a short distance run, typically focused on quickly reaching the goal.

 Scrum promotes an iterative approach which means that all activities are done in cycles.
-During Sprint we discover what is working, what should be changed and we adjust it.
+During the Sprint we discover what is working, what should be changed and we adjust it.
 The next Sprint starts immediately after the previous one and we can use the knowledge that we gained in the previous Sprint.

 The main benefit of short cycles is the opportunity to get early feedback from stakeholders and adapt to the market.